hafsa-dreamyland/Hacker_News/README.md

 - Displays the latest news from Hacker News.
 - Loads 10 news at a time with a "Load More" button.
-- Light and dark theme with a simple toggle.
 - Each news is displayed in a separate container with title, site, date, number of comments, and author.

 ## Technologies Used